 The global financial crisis in 2008, coupled with factors such as the weak macroeconomic and inflationary environment in India, a policy gridlock, delays in land acquisition and environment clearances, and political instability, had led to the sluggish growth of the sector in the recent past.
 However, since 2014, it has been witnessing a revival on account of several reform measures undertaken by the Indian government.
-The liberalisation of foreign direct investment (FDI) rules for the real estate sector, opening up of the domestic fund industry to foreign investment and the passage of the Real Estate (Regulation and Development) Bill, 2013, have brought vigour and vitality to this industry.
-Furthermore, the Indian government's strong resolve to provide housing for all by 2022 and the development of smart cities have led to increasing activity in this sector.
+The liberalisation of foreign direct investment (FDI) rules for the real estate sector, opening up of the domestic fund industry to foreign investment and the enactment of the Real Estate (Regulation and Development) Act, 2016, have brought vigour and vitality to this industry.